-For proper switching of the video and audio signals an analog video genlock reference must be supplied to both the router and the keyer units.
-Connect a composite analog NTSC or PAL colour black video signal to one side of the VIDEO REF loop on the switcher unit.
-Connect the other side of this loop to the REF IN connector on the keyer unit.
+For proper switching of the video and audio signals an analog video genlock reference must be supplied.
+Connect a composite analog NTSC or PAL colour black video signal to the REF IN connector on the downstream keyer unit.
 Make sure that the signal type is correct for the video standard in use.
 (See Table 2-6.)